Our handy mini pouch, will keep a few essentials together, stylishly. Fits a passport and a few other bits.

 Can be paired with the larger Hidari Wristlet Pouch as a set.

-Botan, the peony is called 'king of flowers' in Japan.
 Kiku, the chrysanthemum, is the flower of the Imperial House and and often used icon of Japan itself (it features on Japanese passports).
-Tsubaki, the camellia flower, was historically part of the Japanese wedding tea ceremony, symbolising life and promise.
+It represents rejuvenation and longevity.

 Momiji, maple leaves symbolise autumn.
 Japanese traditionally admire and revere autumnal leaves just as they celebrate blossom in the spring.
-They often appear together on summer kimono fabrics.
+Therefore they often appear on autumn kimono.

-The fabric is silk, with starburst pattern woven into the fabric giving with a textured finish.
-Some elements are highlighted in gold.
+The fabric is a silk, with a pattern of Nami, waves, woven into the fabric giving it a textured finish.
+The design is further enhanced by gold printed and embroidered areas.

 This vintage kimono was sourced from the Osaka area of Japan.
 It is approximately 20-30 years old.